AP Top 25: Tennessee, Ohio St tied at 2, UGA next for Vols - WHIZ News

 Georgia-Tennessee will be the 25th regular-season game matching the top two teams in the AP poll, and the third straight involving Southeastern Conference teams.
 Neither the Bulldogs nor the Volunteers have ever played in a 1-2 game in the regular season.

-Georgia remained No. 1 for the fourth straight week, receiving 30 first-place votes and 1,528 points.
+Georgia remained No. 1 for the fourth straight week, receiving 30 first-place votes and 1,528 points in the AP Top 25 presented by Regions Bank.

-The Volunteers moved up a spot, receiving 18 first-place votes and 1,500 points to match Ohio State.
-The Buckeyes received 15 first-place votes.

 On Saturday, Tennessee routed Kentucky 44-6 and Ohio State won 44-31 at Penn State.